feltor-dev/feltor-dev.github.io/README.md

 #### Authors and contributions

-The Feltor homepage is mainly maintained by Markus Held and Matthias Wiesenberger.
+The Feltor homepage is maintained by Markus Held and Matthias Wiesenberger.
 Contributions and/or comments are welcome.

 #### License